Simple non-line dances for your Wedding

 A great one that can help early on in the event to get people on the floor, including those who might not dance otherwise is the Anniversary Dance.
-This is where your DJ invites all of the married couples to the dance floor for a slow song.
-After roughly 30 seconds or so, the DJ announces that all couples married for less than 24 hours must please leave the dance floor.
+There are many ways in which the Anniversary Dance can be hosted, but typically it begins when your DJ/MC invites all of the married couples to the dance floor for a slow song.
+After roughly 30 seconds or so, the MC announces that all couples married for less than 24 hours must please leave the dance floor.
 Of course, that will be you, the newlyweds.
-The DJ then repeats this for 1, 3, 5, or 10 year increments until there is one last couple standing.
-The DJ then finishes by thanking and honoring all of the married couples.
-A followup faster party tune can help to keep those couples on the dance floor, and your DJ can invite everyone to join.
-Dance Circle
+The MC then repeats this for 1, 3, 5, or 10 year increments until there is one last couple standing.
+The MC then finishes by thanking and honoring all of the married couples.
+Optionally, the MC may ask the last standing couple if they'd like to share any advice with the newlyweds.
+A followup faster party tune can help to keep those couples on the dance floor, and your DJ/MC can invite everyone to join.

 When in doubt, never underestimate the classic dance circle.
-Born out of the disco and b-boy hip hop of the 70s, 80s, and 90s, occasionally a dance circle will break naturally when someone breaks out the robot, the worm, or just some dope moves.
+Born out of the disco era, b-boy hip hop, and dances of the 60s-90s, occasionally a dance circle will still break out naturally when someone breaks out the robot, the worm, or just some fly moves.
 Otherwise, the dance circle is relatively easy to get started, especially if your willing to bust your best moves first.
 Just push people around you gently in a circle, break it on down, then step back and welcome out the next guest.

 Money Dance/Shots Dance